 Christina began to laugh at that.
 “A steak dinner you say,” she said as she continued to laugh.
 “I guess that there’s no love lost between those two.”

 “What’s next?”
-Christina asked as she looked to Lisa.
+Christina asked as she looked to Sarah.

 “I figure that it would be a good idea that we get into contact with the people on your shortlist.
 Let them know that we’re going to want to interview them.”

-“Good idea,” Christina pointed to Lisa.
+“Good idea,” Christina pointed to Sarah.
 “Make it so.”

 “Your next meeting isn’t for another hour or so.”
 Christina looked to her.
 “You’re ahead of schedule for once.”
 Christina nodded her head.
 “Unless of course you want to continue, and I’ll bump your next meeting up.”